 It can't protect you if you don't wear it.
 Wear your hard hat, safety boots and hi-viz vest as a minimum, along with any additional PPE required for the task being carried out.

-Each site has its own unique hazards and work operations.
+Each site has its unique hazards and work operations.
+No two sites are exactly the same.
 Make sure you know what is happening so that you can work safely.
-Your induction is important, don’t start without one.
+Inductions are a legal requirement on every construction site you work on.

 You are responsible for your own behaviour.
 Construction sites are dangerous places to work.
 Make sure you remain safety aware throughout your shift.

-110v equipment only, must be suitable for use on site.
-240v equipment strictly prohibited without prior authorisation from management and will only be used if no 110v alternative available and additional safety precautions taken.
+Only use 110v equipment on the site.
+240v equipment is strictly prohibited without prior authorisation from management and will only be used if no 110v alternative available and additional safety precautions are taken.

-Raise awareness of site rules on your construction site with our construction site rules tool box talk, to use as part of the induction process, as a 10 minute awareness talk, or to display on site.
+Raise awareness with our construction site rules toolbox talk, to use as part of the induction process, as a 5-minute awareness talk, or to display on site.